 About the Australian Government Legal Service

-The Australian Government Legal Service (AGLS) Board has progressed many initiatives since their inaugural meeting on 10 December 2020.
+The Australian Government Legal Service (AGLS) Board has progressed many initiatives.
 Please see their updates via the AGLS Board Communiques.

 The AGLS is the overarching, formal professional network which automatically includes all government lawyers, including those working for the Australian Government Solicitor.